2mol/juricho.me/content/posts/puzzle-generator.md

 If I have more time, I would like to improve several things:

-- my initial voronoi approach could generate truly random pieces.
-It would be cool to put in some logic to avoid sime pieces intersecting, but I think this might be quite tricky.
+- My [initial voronoi approach](https://github.com/2mol/elm-jigsaw/blob/master/src/Main.elm) could generate truly random pieces.
+It would be cool to put in some logic to avoid the tongue pieces intersecting.
+It should also avoid generating pieces that are too small.
-- This tool could easily be made into a website where you set the parameters interactiveely
+- This tool could easily be made into a website where you set the parameters interactively
 - I would like to randomize the shape of the tongues a bit.
 It wouldn't be too hard to make some thinner or slanted, and this would help a lot with making each piece unique.
 - I could engrave the next puzzle, making it slightly easier to solve.